Legandy/SamuraiTitan/README.md

 	- But I didn't want to cut it (yet) so I created five variants to choose from (PhaseDasher is the original)

 ### 0.1.5
-- Fixed the messed up folder structere
+- Fixed the messed up folder structure

 ### 0.1.4
 - ReadMe update